ngrogg/generic-lamp/README.md

 # Generic Lamp

 ## Overview
-A BASH script for configuring a generic Linux LAMP stack
+A BASH script for configuring a generic Linux LAMP stack.

 ## Usage
 ### Arguments